 Whatever you did for the least of these brothers of mine, you did for Me. ~Matthew 25:40

-A special third Sunday offering is collected each month to support two local food pantries, assist in feeding families at the Franklin Avenue Mission and My Brother’s Keeper, a men’s shelter in Flint.
+A special third Sunday offering is collected each month to support Our Savior Lutheran Church’s food pantry, Lamb of God Lutheran Church’s meals for the FAM Diner, and My Brother’s Keeper, a men’s shelter in Flint.
 Your generous donations help feed many in our community who would otherwise go hungry.

 Rev. James and Deaconess Christel Neuendorf serve the Lord through The Lutheran Church—Missouri Synod (LCMS) as missionaries in Puerto Rico.
 Both have served as missionaries in this region since 2008, based in Panama and then in the Dominican Republic.